ianhandel/R_workshops/code/r-workshop_example-analysis_20180323.md

 ```

-Colour column has mixed capitalisation - make all lower case
+`colour` column has mixed capitalisation - make all lower case

 ```r